Don’t Say Cheese! How to Smile for Photos

 Be Silly and Create a Relaxed Environment

 Sometimes, the best way to elicit a natural smile is through laughter.
 Photographers might use humorous or unexpected words to catch subjects off guard, resulting in a genuinely joyful expression.
-It’s crucial for photographers to make their subjects feel at ease.
-A relaxed atmosphere encourages natural expressions and smiles.
+If you’re not naturally funny, try memorizing a few go-to posing cues that work for you and your personality.
+Even if your jokes fall flat and don’t work, it’s worth a try!

 Think Happy Thoughts